tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Handling HelloRetryRequest {#client-hrr}

-As required in {{send-ech}}, clients offering ECH MUST ensure that HelloRetryRequest-sensitive parameters applicable to TLS 1.3 or higher versions in ClientHelloInner match that in ClientHelloOuter.
-These parameters
+As required in {{send-ech}}, clients offering ECH MUST ensure that all extensions or parameters in ClientHelloInner applicable to TLS 1.3 or higher versions that might change in response to receiving HelloRetryRequest match that in ClientHelloOuter.
+These parameters include:
-include:

 1. TLS 1.3 {{!RFC8446}} ciphersuites in the ClientHello.cipher_suites list.
 1. The "key_share" and "supported_groups" extensions {{RFC8446}}.
 (These